ariporad/schoolkit/README.md

 	* What do you get when you multiply six by nine?
 ```

-Here's the output (the date is added automagically):
+Here's the output (your name and the date are added automagically):

 ![Cornell Notes Example Output](cornell_example.png)